mrfdev/CMI/Resources/FAQ/cmi-library.md

 - ReCount version 3.5.0
 - TradeMe version 6.1.0.2

-These currently support Spigot-, and Paper 1.17.1 and lower, and require the CMI Lib version 1.0.3.10 or newer to properly operate.
+These currently support Spigot-, and Paper 1.17.1 and lower, and require the CMILib version 1.0.3.10 or newer to properly operate.

 ## How do I get it?